abingdonpta/abingdonpta/content/posts/2022-10-03 Trunk or Treat/index.md

 {{< imgresize o=492x src="files/flyer-en.png" alt="Trunk or Treat flyer" >}}
 {{< imgresize o=492x src="files/flyer-es.png" alt="Trunk or Treat flyer in Spanish" >}}

-**EDIT 10/25/2022:** Abingdon's Assistant Principals will be making stops throughout Abingdon's attendance zone to give out candy and to say hello.
+**UPDATE 10/25/2022:** Abingdon's Assistant Principals will be making stops throughout Abingdon's attendance zone to give out candy and to say hello.

 - At **Infinity Apartments**, 12:00 - 12:35 (955 S. Columbus St.)
 - At **Wildwood Park Apartments**, 12:40 - 1:15 (Courtyard in back of the building)